ABOUT AVES APPRAISAL, VALUATION & ESTATE SERVICES

 Tell me about your background!
 What’s the path you took to get to AVES?

 I'm a native New Englander and I always enjoyed history and the stories told by objects.
 My first career was as a working archaeologist, primarily in the Northeastern United States but with a few years of experience in the Pacific Northwest.
-While I had a couple areas of deep specialty as a working archaeologist, I never really knew what any project would hold so I was compelled to become a generalist which has proven useful in the appraisal business.
+While I had a couple areas of deep specialty as a working archaeologist, I never really knew what any project would hold.
+As result I was compelled to become a generalist which has proven useful in the appraisal business.
 It was really great training in how to apply material culture analysis skills to a wide variety of situations.

 After many years of archaeology I took a position helping a struggling non-profit ramp up their fund-raising sales in a boutique thrift store environment.
 We started with a small resale operation, just a few sales a year.
-I took my material culture skills and refocused it on a more recent range of goods.
+I refocused my material culture skills on a more recent range of goods.
 Within a few years we grew it into a multiple location and online business, responsible for raising over $500,000 every year, covering more than one-third of operations costs.
 In the meantime I co-wrote an award winning blog about the goods we handled.

 After 10 years I decided it was time to stretch my skills, so I joined the team of the Pacific Northwest's most respected high value antique, estate sales and appraisal firm.
 I was very fortunate and got to work with some of the finest antiques and objects of virtue.
 I worked with everything from Assyrian cylinder seals through collectible glass like Tiffany and Chihuly, fine china, art work, books and pretty much all residential contents.